-- What is the official date for using RFID electronic tags?
+- What is the official date for using RFID ear tags?

 - When do I, as a producer, have to tag my cattle?

-- What is the benefit to the state of Michigan for having all cattle electronically identified?
+- What is the benefit to the State of Michigan for having all cattle identified with official RFID?

 - Provides assurance for pre-harvest food safety and security.

-- Allow Michigan producers to maintain and expand export markets.
+- Allows Michigan producers to maintain and expand export markets.

 - Michigan Cattlemen's Association

 - Michigan Milk Producer's Association